xcp_d.interfaces.plotting module

 • motion_filter_type (a string or None)

-• temporal_mask (a pathlike object or string representing an existing file) – Temporal mask.
+• temporal_mask (a pathlike object or string representing an existing file) – Temporal mask after dummy scan removal.

 Outputs: